drhsqlite/fossil-mirror/www/blockchain.md

 notoriously hard problem in its own right.

-A future version of Fossil could instead provide consensus [in the CAP sense][fapm].
+A future version of Fossil could instead provide consensus [in the CAP sense][cacp].
 For instance, you could say that if a quorum of servers all have a given commit, it “belongs.”
 Fossil’s strong hashing tech would mean that querying whether a given commit is part of the “blockchain” would be as simple as going down the list of servers and